marle3003/mokapi/docs/resources/blogs/mock-api-based-on-openapi-asyncapi.md

 ---
 title: Mock REST and Kafka APIs Using OpenAPI & AsyncAPI
 description: Mock REST and Kafka APIs with Mokapi using OpenAPI or AsyncAPI.
 Simulate real world scenario using JavaScript — all in a single tool.
+dashboard:
+  - title: HTTP Requests
+    description: Incoming HTTP requests, including method, URL, headers, query parameters, and body
+    img: /blogs/dashboard-petstore-request.png
+  - title: Kafka Topics
+    description: A live view of Kafka topic contents—see the messages being produced and consumed in real time.
+    img: /blogs/dashboard-petstore-kafka-topic.png
+  - title: Scheduled Jobs
+    description: A list of all scheduled tasks defined in your scripts, along with their execution history, status, and any output or errors.
+    img: /blogs/dashboard-petstore-jobs.png
 ---

 # Mock REST and Kafka APIs with OpenAPI & AsyncAPI Using Mokapi